 The Letter by

 (Above) Watch Steve Date's film The Letter.
 Homer Hickam describes the film this way: "A beautiful story of love and family from my hometown, Coalwood, West Virginia."
-See more of Steve's videos on his website: http://www.seetosea.com.
+Also, here is Steve Date's sequel video entitled The Other Letter: http://youtu.be/i123FyONmPE Once you've watched those two videos, you may want to explore Casey Gauntt's website: http://www.WriteMeSomethingBeautiful.com.

 This is the West Virginia 150th-anniversary-of-statehood stamp.
 The photo was taken by Roger Spencer, a lifelong West Virginia native, in October 2008.
 It shows a hazy sunrise scene of mountains in Pocahontas County.
 (Click photo to enlarge.)